-Following an on-site visit in March 2011 by three IFSAC members, the IFSAC Board of Governors re-accredited Washington State Patrol, Fire Protection Bureau on July 8, 2011.
-The next site visit will occur in 2014.
+Following an on-site visit three IFSAC member representatives in December 2014, the IFSAC Board of Governors re-accredited Washington State Patrol, Fire Protection Bureau on April18, 2015.
+The next site visit will occur in 2019.

 Seattle Fire Department

 Port of Seattle Fire Department

 The direction and content of this program is under review by the State Fire Marshal and no additional applications will be considered at this time.
 Please contact our office at (360) 596-3945 or email@example.com for more information.

 Fire personnel may become certified by successfully passing a written and practical state certification test in that discipline.
 Certification tests for competency are provided by the Fire Protection Bureau to fire organizations, professional associations, or institutions that act as the host entity.
 Candidates must score 80% on the written examination, and practical skills are graded on a pass/fail basis.

 For information on Certification Written Test locations and opportunities, please contact firstname.lastname@example.org or call 360-596-3945.

 If you have questions about individual certifications, reciprocity, or historical recognition, or if you would like information on Certified Testing Personnel (i.e., evaluators, proctors, etc.), please contact the Accreditation & Certification Unit at: email@example.com or call 360-596-3945.

 The State Fire Marshal's Office no longer issues replacement certificates.
 A letter of certification verification can be requested by submitting a request which includes the following: your full name, date of birth, the last four digits of your social security number, and mailing address.
 Please mail the request to: